 Marble is a metamorphic rock, typically formed from limestone or other sedimentary carbonate rocks.
 The heating process causes the recrystallization of the primary mineral grains within the marble.
 Marble rock is, therefore, made up of an interlocking mosaic pattern of carbonate crystals (1).

-Mineral impurities added such as silt, clay, sand and iron oxides are what causes the different colors within the marble.
-Green-marble is generally made of a mineral-rich limestone or dolomite with silica impurities.
+Mineral impurities added, such as silt, clay, sand, and iron oxides cause the different colors within the marble.
+Green marble is generally made of mineral-rich limestone or dolomite with silica impurities.

 Natural vs. Cultured Marble